Humanities Commons Privacy Statement

 We hope you will contact us with any questions or complaints in relation to how we process your personal data.
 However, you do have the right to contact the relevant supervisory authority directly.

 We will keep your personal data for as long as you have an account open, or as required to comply with legal processes.
 Typically, we retain web server logs that record information about visitors for three months.

 We will take reasonable measures to protect the integrity of private communications on the Network and to protect against loss, corruption, and alteration of the information on the Network.
 However, even protected sites can be subject to hacking, technological glitches, user misconduct, and administrative errors, and we assume no liability for any of these actions or occurrences or their results.

-Humanities Commons is not intended for use by children under the age of thirteen.
+The Network is not intended for use by children under the age of thirteen.
 By using the Network, you represent to us that you are at least thirteen years old.
 If you are not at least thirteen years old, you may not use the Network.
 We do not knowingly collect personally identifiable information from children under the age of thirteen.
 If we learn that we have inadvertently collected any personally identifiable information from a child under the age of thirteen, we will delete that information.
-If you are a parent or guardian and you believe that your child under age thirteen may have provided personally identifiable information through the Network, please contact us at firstname.lastname@example.org.
+If you are a parent or guardian and you believe that your child under age thirteen may have provided personally identifiable information through the Network, please contact us.

-If you have any questions about this Privacy Statement, the practices of Humanities Commons, or your dealings with Humanities Commons, you can contact us by e-mail at email@example.com, or by mail at the following address:
+If you have any questions about this Privacy Statement, the practices of MSU, or your dealings with the Commons, you can contact us using our contact form, or by mail at the following address: